actions-marketplace-validations/kolesnikov-pasha_github-pr-linker/README.md

 # Update your Notion task with GitHub PR url

-Create branch in format `*/{task_id}/{any-description}` and this action will automatically update your Notion task's property with the PR url and comment .
+Create branch in format `*/{task_id}/{any-description}` and this action will automatically update your Notion task's property with the PR URL and comment it on all the necessary PR updates.

 ## Inputs